nikku/wiredeps/README.md

 This will attempt to resolve the dependencies from the given feature branch, too.

-After executing `wiredeps` the `package.json` of the project __and__ dependencies will be resolved to load dependencies from [GitHub](https://github.com).
+This sets up the project __and__ all nested dependencies to load the configured projects via the specified snapshot location.

 ## How it works

 Wiredeps replaces `package.json` entries with their respective snapshot version.

-It installs a hook to `node_modules/.hooks` to perform the same operation on dependencies, too.
+It installs a hook to `node_modules/.hooks` to perform the same operation on nested dependencies, too.

 ```
 ├── node_modules